 This policy defines the circumstances and procedures by which University-owned dogs, cats, and horses no longer needed for University research or teaching (collectively “Research Animals”) may be offered for adoption as pets.

-Access to animal facilities managed by the Division of Animal Resources (DAR) requires authorization from DAR management.
+Access to animal facilities managed by the Animal Care Program (ACP-LAB, formerly DAR) requires authorization from ACP-LAB management.